Cardinal George Pell's child sexual abuse conviction has rocked the Catholic Church, where for years he has been one of its highest-ranked officials.

 He was accused of moving one notorious paedophile priest - Gerald Ridsdale - around parishes rather than reporting him, and of attempting to bribe one of the victims to keep quiet.

 He strongly denied any wrongdoing but said he could have done more to investigate claims of abuse.

-Pell has strongly denied subsequent allegations that he himself committed abuse in Ballarat in the 1970s.
+Pell has also denied subsequent allegations that he himself committed abuse in Ballarat in the 1970s.
 Prosecutors have withdrawn charges charges against him relating to that era.

 But he was convicted for abusing two choir boys in a Melbourne cathedral in 1996, during his time as the archbishop of the city.

-He has been on a leave of absence from the Vatican since June 2017, as legal proceedings continue.
+He was placed on a leave of absence from the Vatican in June 2017.

-Pell was demoted from Pope Francis' inner circle in December, but remains a cardinal and Vatican treasurer.
+Pell was demoted from Pope Francis' inner circle in December.

 He was sentenced to six years in prison by a Victorian court in March, but immediately lodged an appeal.